 He felt like a man who's gone to spit, and had a diamond pop accidentally from his lips.
 And he couldn't call it back and re-swallow it.

-Rajputs in Belisarius Series are absolutely fanatical about their word even when(by implication at least) taken under duress and even when it compels them to serve a monstrous regime.
+- Rajputs in the Belisarius Series are absolutely fanatical about their word even when(by implication at least) taken under duress and even when it compels them to serve a monstrous regime.
 They do however manage to lawyer their way out of it.
 Other groups have a lot of respect for promises as well.
 But no one takes it as far as Rajputs.

-- In L. M. Montgomery's Emily Of New Moon, Emily, while feverish, told her aunt to open up a well that had been sealed.
+- In L. M. Montgomery's Emily of New Moon, Emily, while feverish, told her aunt to open up a well that had been sealed.
 Her aunt gives her word and goes to do it.
 Others are shocked that she feels herself bound by a promise given to quiet a delirious child, but she does.
 Emily is psychic, and the well turns out to hold the body of a woman who had been believed to have run away with a lover on a ship that had sunk, but had actually broken her neck falling in.

-Rex Stout's Nero Wolfe — if he gives his word, it's good.
+- Rex Stout's Nero Wolfe — if he gives his word, it's good.
 Even Inspector Cramer believes him under those circumstances.

 Many a law, many a commandment have I broken, but my word never.

-In Jane Austen's Northanger Abbey, at the end, Henry Tilney asks Catherine to marry him, and then tells her that his father has forbidden it.
+- In Jane Austen's Northanger Abbey, at the end, Henry Tilney asks Catherine to marry him, and then tells her that his father has forbidden it.
 She is glad of the order: if she had known first, she would have been honor-bound to refuse him, but now, she has said she would and is bound by that.

-In Persuasion, Anne Eliot's friend Mrs. Smith fishes to discover whether she is engaged to Walter Eliot before she reveals the truth; if Anne had been, she would be bound by her word, and for Mrs. Smith to tell her the truth would not warn her off but merely make her unhappy for no good reason.
+- In Persuasion, Anne Eliot's friend Mrs. Smith fishes to discover whether she is engaged to Walter Eliot before she reveals the truth; if Anne had been, she would be bound by her word, and for Mrs. Smith to tell her the truth would not warn her off but merely make her unhappy for no good reason.
 (Fortunately, Anne wasn't.)

-In Sense and Sensibility, Edward Ferrars no longer wishes to marry the woman he's engaged to.
+- In Sense and Sensibility, Edward Ferrars no longer wishes to marry the woman he's engaged to.
 But he refuses to break the engagement in face of disinheritance.